shiva-ovh/docs/pages/web_cloud/docs-gen2/languages/troubleshoot/guide.en-au.md

 If you see that the processing time of certain requests is slow (such as taking longer than 1000&nbsp;ms), you should consider a continuous observability solution like [Blackfire](../../increase-observability/increase-observability-integrate-observability/blackfire) to monitor your app and help you improve the performance issue.
-<--->
-If you see that the processing time of certain requests is slow (such as taking longer than 1000&nbsp;ms), you should consider a [continuous observability solution](../../increase-observability/increase-observability-application-metrics) to monitor your app and help you improve the performance issue.

-Full access to [Blackfire.io](../../increase-observability/increase-observability-application-metrics/blackfire) is bundled with your PHP and Python {{< vendor/name >}} projects.

-{{% /version/specific %}}

 Otherwise, you may check if the following options are applicable: